rseah145/smw-term2/lesson_6/Theory.md

 * Persistent IPsec policy has the highest precedence of all, even though it's stored on the local PC, Persistent IPsec policy is effective even other policies cannot be applied
 * IPsec policies from different OUs are never merged
 * For domain-based IPsec policy, limit the number of rules to 10 or less
+* Create and apply an IPsec policy at the domain level to provide a baseline of IPsec protection
+* Use the Export and Import Policies commands in the IP Security Policy Management console to backup and restore the IPsec policy objects
+* Be sure to adequately test the impact of new IPsec policies before assigning them in the domain

 <br>